videojs/http-streaming/docs/stream-time-from-player-time.md

 NOTE: All times referenced in seconds unless otherwise specified.

-*Player Time*: any time that can be gotten/set from player.currentTime() (e.g., any time within player.seekable().start(0) to player.seekable().end(0))
+*Player Time*: any time that can be gotten/set from player.currentTime() (e.g., any time within player.seekable().start(0) to player.seekable().end(0)).
-*Stream Time*: any time set within one of the stream's segments used by video frames (e.g., dts, pts, base media decode time), natively uses clock values, but referenced in seconds throughout the document
+*Stream Time*: any time within one of the stream's segments.
+Used by video frames (e.g., dts, pts, base media decode time).
+While these times natively use clock values, throughout the document the times are referenced in seconds.
-*Program Time*: any time referencing the real world (e.g., EXT-X-PROGRAM-DATE-TIME) *Start of Segment*: the pts (presentation timestamp) value of the first frame in a segment
+*Program Time*: any time referencing the real world (e.g., EXT-X-PROGRAM-DATE-TIME).
+*Start of Segment*: the pts (presentation timestamp) value of the first frame in a segment.

 ## Overview